mintlu8/bevy-rectray-ui/book/src/chapter_2.md

-# Core Concepts
+# Layout System

 ## Rectangles

-All AoUI entities are in fact rectangles.
+All `aoui` entities are rectangles.
 You can expect an entity and its descendants to remain consistent in the rectangle's local space through translation, rotation and scaling.
 This even applies to functionalities of widgets like `InputBox` or `Dropdown`